camilledamore/Pay-vs-Performance-in-NBA/README.md

 # Does Higher Pay Mean Better Performance in the NBA?

-Avg pay has been rising in the NBA.
+Average pay has been rising in the NBA.
 Is this  due to to inflation, or are players getting better? (or is it a combination of the two?)

 Used NBA player salary data as well as data that tallied total number of minutes played & points scored by each player per game.
 Data for these metrics spanned seasons from 2015 to 2020.